Power of Partnership

 Our network has an innovative vision to support the efforts of staff to develop projects that benefit the local community.
 We have summarised some of our work below and in our newsletter to keep up to date visit our Facebook Page.

 Once the loan is secured students are encouraged to go and sell their product.
-The winning team that is announced at the grand finale at the Radisson Blu Hotel, is the team that has raised the most money.
+The winning team, announced at the grand finale at the Holliday Inn Express, is the team that has raised the most money.

-Products created in the past have included Christmas decoration, Reidneer sweetie packs, Headphone hats, Chroitmas Cookie sets, handmade soap and Key rings.
+Products created in the past have included Christmas decorations, reindeer sweetie packs, headphone hats, Christmas cookie sets, handmade soap and keyrings.

-A team of pupils from Wilmslow High School won the overall prize in 2016, with their "Reindeer and Santa shaped and sweetie" packs.
+A team of pupils from St Anthony's Catholic High School won the overall prize in 2017, with their Manchester Bee Christmas tree decoration.

 The Academy combines the delivery of key business benefits (creating a sustainable business positioned to grow), it supports and inspires local people to work with us in the future and engages our colleagues.